Research in the Department of Molecular Genetics and Cell Biology

 2. Cellular Biochemistry of the Septins

 The human septin SEPT9 is related to several diseases.
 Identifying novel interaction partners of SEPT9 should help to gain insights into the intracellular processes leading to SEPT9 related cellular misfunctions and disease onset.
 Applying affinity purification of SEPT9 complexes combined with quantitative mass spectrometry, we have identified 42 interaction partners of SEPT9 (Hecht et al., 2019).
-Currently we are investigating the role of four novel interaction partners with respect to their SEPT9 dependent function in cellular adhesions, cytokinesis and intracellular vesicle transport (figure 2.1).
+Currently we are investigating the role of novel interaction partners with respect to their SEPT9 dependent function in cellular adhesions, cytokinesis and intracellular vesicle transport (figure 2.1).